HzRisho/IntelligenceSystems/README.md

 # Intelligence-Systems
-Projects Brief: "Tic-Tac-Toe" and "Connect4" Games Using Game Theory
+Projects Brief: "Tic-Tac-Toe" and "Connect4" games using Game Theory

 Tic-Tac-Toe
 Tic-Tac-Toe is a simple two-player game on a 3x3 grid where the goal is to align three "X"s or "O"s in a row.
 This project uses game theory, specifically the Minimax algorithm and Zero-Sum principles: